isaiah210/ifarith-compiler/discussion.md

 Your team will receive a small bonus for being the first team to report a unique bug (unique determined by me).

+The bug I found was in my test case:
+(let* ([a true]
+       [b false])
+       (cond [(and a b) (print 1)]
+             [(or a b) (print 2)]
+             [else (print 0)]))
+When entered it says that there is no match clause for the b, which I am assuming is in the first Cond that contains and.
+When looking at the code for the Cond in the ifarith->ifarith-tiny, I could see that in the condition it only looks at if it is just true and false.
+It should be looking at into the first parameter and see if it needs to be broken down more than what it is.
+This would be down by recursion because based on what the matching looks like there is only recursion down on the rest of the list of Conds.
+It makes the conds into if statements and does not even pass itself as (and a b), so it does not know if there is a true and false because there is no matching clause for it.

 [ High Level Reflection ]